 Always ensure the use of SSL certificates is enforced across all domains and services on the server.
 This way, even seemingly less important connections are protected.

-Email continues to be one of the primary attackvectors that malicious actors use.
+Email continues to be one of the primary attack vectors that malicious actors use.
 This medium is widely used simply because it is a tool that is used by tens of millions daily.
-Luckily, most everyone is now aware of the dangers of opening an unknown email, but this continues to be a problem in many companies, both large and small.
+Luckily, almost everyone is now aware of the dangers of opening an unknown email, but this continues to be a problem in many companies, both large and small.
 Continued security training and ongoing reinforcement of security policies can limit this issue.

-Our process for dealing with issues like this is if someone contacts Liquidweb and asks where to send their complaint about a customer of ours spamming them or they have a phishing site they’ve found on our network, our previous answer was to ask them to send an email to email@example.com.
+Our process for dealing with issues like this is if someone contacts Liquidweb and asks where to send their complaint about a customer of ours spamming them, or they have a phishing site they've found on our network, our previous answer was to ask them to email the Abuse Team.